 Officially, apart from the additional sessions in Sec 1 as mentioned above, the answer is no. But, we would strongly encourage all members to make the best use of their time with us.
 We are probably the only high school Robotics CCA in Singapore with such a large degree of freedom, free access to the lab daily, including weekends, while offering the widest range of competition opportunities.

-Besides, given that applicants must have demonstrated a strong interest and proficiency in robotics to secure a DSA spot with us, we would naturally expect more from them, e.g. taking up leadership opportunities.
+Besides, given that applicants must have demonstrated a strong interest and proficiency in robotics to secure a DSA spot with us, we would naturally expect more from them, e.g. taking up leadership opportunities or showing more commitment.

 With the current DSA (Robotics) structure, no, you only have to commit for 4 years in High School and you are free to leave and choose another CCA in JC.
 However, given that you have enough passion to apply for DSA-robotics in the first place, we would strongly urge you to remain with us for the whole 6 years so that you can develop your passion and skillset to the fullest.